 Of all the activities at Chrysalis, one of the most memorable is the Class Camp.
 Some classes prepare all year for this event with lessons devoted to studies that will enhance the experience.

-In the early years, Classes 2 & 3, camps are a short time of social interaction where the children learn to live with, and care for each other, with emphasis on observing the natural world from which their lessons are drawn.
-By Class 4 the children are studying local geography in their Main Lessons and this is a time of focussing on longer bush walks and overnight outings close by.
+In the early years, Classes 2 & 3, camps are a short time of social interaction where the children learn to live with and care for each other, with emphasis on observing the natural world from which their lessons are drawn.
+By Class 4 the children are studying local geography in their Main Lessons and this is a time of focusing on longer bush walks and overnight outings close by.

 From Class 5 on these excursions extend further afield and link in with exploration, geography, botany, farming and industry lessons.
 Examples of these could include trips to the western mining area, the Snowy Mountains, the Great Barrier Reef, tracing river systems from source to sea, and trips to cities to study architecture and culture.